 Events

-It Started in 1990 and now collaborates with worldwide renowned organisations.
+The Art and Culture Festival: It Started in 1990 and now collaborates with worldwide renowned organisations.
 Concerts, exhibitions, seminars and conferences are held every year as part of the festival.
 Another fun and exciting event is the Carnival, which is a public celebration with a parade, street party, masquerades and masks, carnival songs, dances and lots of fun for everyone.

 Every two years, the (Naftiki Evdomada) Marine Week is organised with a variety of competitions; sailing, windsurfing, water skiing as well as water polo.
 The events take place in July and end with the awarding to the winners followed by a celebration.